marc-jones/phd_thesis/content/03_winter/02_global.md

 However, the final time point in the series was sampled only seven days after vernalization in both varieties sampled, limiting the ability of the study to assess how development was delayed.
 In addition, the relatively few time points for the apex samples restricted the scope of the study when assessing the extent of tissue specificity[@paina_vernalization_2014].

-In order to assess the global impact of a cold requirement on the *B. napus* transcriptome, gene expression time series (section \ref{section:spring:developmentaltranscriptome}) was used.
+In order to assess the global impact of a cold requirement on the *B. napus* transcriptome, the transcriptomic time series (Section \ref{section:spring:developmentaltranscriptome}) was used.
 Comparisons between Westar and Tapidor reveal that Tapidor has an expanded set of genes expressed in a variety specific manner in the leaf, potentially representing an expanded sensory capability in the winter variety.
 Clustering results find that a requirement for cold delays developmental transcriptional responses in a global manner, although photoperiod responses seem unchanged.
 Finally, correlation analysis between time points and between varieties suggests that while the apex transcriptome is largely defined by the developmental stage of the plant, the leaf transcriptome is instead influenced more by the age of the plant.